bennettslin/bennett_work_app/BIZARRO_NOTES.md

-// TODO: Mention takeover of indie rock during this time.
-Why has rock music gotten worse in the last two decades?
-The reasons are overdetermined, but the most eloquent explanation I can think of is what I call Bizarro indie rock.
+Rock music has gotten worse in the last two decades.
+Obviously, the rise of indie rock is the culprit.
+But why?
+The reasons are overdetermined, so the best way to explain it is with a thought experiment that I'll call "Bizarro indie rock."

-What would indie rock's Bizarro world counterpart, its mirror-image opposite, look like?
-Let's say that in Bizarro indie rock, we love the *middleman*, and we want to empower them by helping them bypass the *artist*.
+What would indie rock's Bizarro counterpart look like, its mirror-image opposite?
+Well, since indie rock is all about helping the artist bypass the middleman, Bizarro indie rock must be all about helping the *middleman* bypass the *artist*.
 That's as backward as it gets!

-So how does this work?
-We give tools to the middlemen that allow them to do the artist's job.
-Of course, they still need to do the middleman's job, and they can't be great at both.
-So now they're just average at each.
+So how does this work, exactly?
+Bizarro indie rock empowers middlemen by giving them tools to do the artist's job.
+Of course, they still need to do the middleman's job.
+And being human, they're not going to be amazing at both jobs.
+So now they're just decent at each one.

 What happens to all the artists?
-They got into this field because they love the middleman, like everyone else.
-They just weren't cut out to be one, so they took the job best suited to their abilities.
+They got into this field because they love it.
+They just weren't cut out to be a middleman, so they took the job that was best suited to their skills.
+And clearly, artists perform a job that benefits the middlemen— yet everyone hates them.

-And the artist's job benefits the middleman, since clearly we can't get rid of the job itself.
-We can get rid of those who do the job.
-But if we do, the work they do still needs to be done.
-Yet everyone hates the artist.

-But with the rise of Bizarro indie rock, middlemen are now required to be part-time artists, and expected to be only average as middlemen.
-Which means it's now possible for any artist to become a middleman— the job they wanted all along!
+Now Bizarro indie rock wants to be rid of them.
+But if middlemen are required to be part-time artists, and are expected to only be decent at best as middlemen, then this means it's well within reach now for any artist to become a middleman— the job they wanted all along!

-So everyone who was once a full-time middleman, and everyone who was once a full-time artist, now gets to be this hybrid role of part-time middleman, part-time artist.
+So everyone who was once a full-time middleman, and everyone who was once a full-time artist, now applies for the same hybrid role of part-time middleman, part-time artist.
 But… this is how indie rock *already* works.
-Bizarro indie rock… is just indie rock!
+Bizarro indie rock is just plain old indie rock!

-In other words, indie rock is an auto-Bizarro world: a world that's so absurd, it can't be made any more absurd by showing its mirror-image opposite.
-All that's reflected back to us is the same absurdity.
+In other words, indie rock is an auto-Bizarro world: a world already so backward, its mirror-image opposite can't be any more backward.
+All that's reflected back is the same backwardness.
+But why is indie rock so backward?
+Dig further, and the root cause is clear:

-// TODO: This needs to be better.
-The root of this absurdity lies in obfuscation.
-Indie rock isn't loyal to the artist at all.
-It's loyal to a hybrid role that it *calls* the "artist," but the Bizarro world calls the "middleman."
-That is threatened by the full-time artist.

-The full-time artist and the middleman are two sides of the same coin.
-To have one is to have the other.
-And so indie rock was founded to treat full-time artists with the same contempt.

-This isn't an exaggeration.
-The Bobtail Yearlings were around in the late 00s.
-We remember the contempt we got from indie fans, labels, and writers.
+Indie rock was founded by those who, in a previous era, would've been *middlemen*.
+It didn't rid the world of Colonel Tom Parkers; today's Colonels are now the ones onstage.
+Why be hated for *discovering* Elvis, when you can be loved for *being* Win Butler?

+This is why indie rock loves the idea of a hybrid role that combines both jobs: It's a *middleman's* fantasy, not an *artist's*.
+And this is also why indie rock *doesn't* actually love the artist— a lesson that any artist making art full time learns the hard way.

+Full-time artists *need* middlemen, which means they threaten this hybrid role no less than middlemen do.
+So indie rock treats them with the same contempt.
+I'm not exaggerating.
+The Bobtail Yearlings were around in the 00s; we remember the contempt hurled our way.

 Indie rock has since become gracious in victory, of course.
-But threaten its standing, and the contempt *will* return.
+But today's kinder, gentler indie rockers are no less committed to the founding ideology: Every artist *must* be their own middleman.
+No one can ever again just make art full time, as artists did in the past.

-So a generation of full-time artists was purged by the Millennials, like an indie rock version of the Cambodian killing fields.
-This is why rock music has gotten worse in the last two decades.
-And unless Gen Z heeds this warning, they're headed to make the same mistake.
+So an entire generation of full-time artists got purged by the Millennials, like an indie rock version of the Cambodian killing fields.
+Only the Bobtail Yearlings lived to tell the tale.
+And now, unless Gen Z heeds our warning, they're about to repeat the same tragedy.